labermt/OLDCST116SRS01/README.md

 * double
 * long double

-Create an assert statement for each type’s size entry found in table 4.3.1 page 81.
+Create an assert statement for each typeâ€™s size entry found in table 4.3.1 page 81.
 Use either == or != comparison to pass every assertion for the x86 debug configuration build.

 Batch build all x86, 64 bit and debug, release versions of your code.